dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 - `Popped` is raised when when a page is popped from the navigation stack.
 - `PoppedToRoot` is raised when the last non-root page is popped from the navigation stack.

-All three events receive `NavigationEventArgs` objects that define a read-only `Page` property, which retrieves the page that was popped from the navigation stack, or the newly visible page on the stack.
+All three events receive `NavigationEventArgs` objects that define a read-only <xref:Microsoft.Maui.Controls.Page> property, which retrieves the page that was popped from the navigation stack, or the newly visible page on the stack.

 > [!WARNING]
 > <xref:Microsoft.Maui.Controls.NavigationPage> is incompatible with .NET MAUI Shell apps, and an exception will be thrown if you attempt to use <xref:Microsoft.Maui.Controls.NavigationPage> in a Shell app.
 For more information about Shell apps, see [Shell](~/fundamentals/shell/index.md).